 As they’re very affordable, pretty stylish and offer great specs, it’s a resounding yes from me for Dare2B.
 As I mentioned, the Dare2B Baseplate range is probably best suited to casual skiers and snowboarders who get a few weeks on the mountain each season.
 But Dare2B gear is also a good option for kids and teenagers – being that they’re both cheap and hard-wearing enough to take whatever is thrown at them.

-Yes, Dare2B are a reliably good quality brand and you can be assured that you’re not getting some low grade rip-off from Amazon.
+Yes, Dare2B are a reliably good quality brand and you can be assured that you’re not getting some low grade knock-off, but a solid piece of kit.
+I’d also recommend Dare2B’s ski gloves and range of ski pants too.